 Richard Holden is Professor of Economics at UNSW Business School and an Australian Research Council Future Fellow from 2013-2017.

 Prior to that he was on the faculty at the University of Chicago and the Massachusetts Institute of Technology.
 He received a PhD from Harvard University in 2006, where he was a Frank Knox Scholar.

-His research focuses on contract theory, law and economics, and political economy.
+His research focuses on contract theory, organizational economics, law and economics, and political economy.
 He has written on topics including: political districting, the boundary of the firm, incentives in organizations, mechanism design, and voting rules.

 Professor Holden has published in top general interest journals such as the American Economic Review and the Quarterly Journal of Economics.

 He has been a Visiting Professor of Economics at the MIT Department of Economics, the MIT Sloan School of Management, and Visiting Professor of Law at the University of Chicago Law School.

 His research has been featured in press articles in such outlets as: The New York Times, The Financial Times, the New Republic, and the Daily Kos.

 Professor Holden appears regularly on PVO News Day on Sky News and writes for The Australian Financial Review.